D3 in Depth covers versions 6 and 7 of D3

 Now circles that have just entered the page are feint, while those that were already in existence are solid.

 The above example is not very representative of how you'd use enter, exit and update functions in practice.
-See the transitions for more representative examples.
+See the transitions page for representative examples.

 BOOKS & COURSES